Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 5. OPTIONAL - Create a pull request if you want the main repository to change the code with what you changed

+## Known Issues
+- The result after calculating the GPA is rounded up to 3 decimal places
+- If negative numbers are input, the calculation won't work but it won't submit an error
+- Entering a non number will result in an error